SHREESHANTH99/ElevateCv/README.md

 For support, email support@elevatecv.com or create an issue in the repository.

 ## Roadmap

-- [ ] Advanced AI integration with OpenAI
 - [ ] Resume analytics and insights
 - [ ] Application tracking system
 - [ ] Interview preparation tools